inan19x/websitenet/README.md

 # websitenet
-Websitenet is a simple web app which can be used for everyone to show a web-apps-hacking-demo for free.
-Do not use this apps at your production environment.
+Websitenet is a simple web application that anyone can use to demonstrate web application hacking for free.
+It is designed to be vulnerable to the most common web application bugs.
+Do not use this application in your production environment.

-What technique you can demonstrate with this app:<br/>
+Here are some hacking techniques you can demonstrate with this application:<br/>
 -SQL injection<br/>
 -Persistent XSS Attack<br/>
 -Non-persistent XSS Attack<br/>